 - REDUCA.
 In 2016, Soy niña, soy importante is recognized by the Latin American Network for Education (REDUCA) as "Best Innovative Practice in Inclusive Education".

-"The girls of Miches today are the young women, mothers, small business owners and community leaders of tomorrow.
+"The girls of Miches today are the young women, mothers, business owners and community leaders of tomorrow.
 They will play a fundamental role in breaking generational poverty cycles, and forging a new path toward prosperity in our community."

 About Fundación Tropicalia